+The tendency to have recurrent unprovoked seizures is called epilepsy.
 Seizures are caused by sudden bursts of excessive and uncontrolled electrical activity in the brain.
 Seizures can cause partial or complete loss of consciousness, confusion, nonsensical speech, bizarre behavior, involuntary muscle jerks or movements, unusual sensations, or loss of ability to speak.

-One in ten persons will have a seizure during his or her life.
-The tendency to have recurrent unprovoked seizures is called epilepsy or seizure disorder.
-Epilepsy affects more than 3 million Americans.
-It has a considerable impact on health, employment, and quality of life.
+One in ten people will have a seizure during his or her life, and epilepsy affects more than 3 million Americans.
+It has a considerable impact on health, employment and quality of life.

 - Many other innovative epilepsy therapies are being explored and carry great promise for patients and their care givers.